Thursday, June 29, 2017

 The CryptO'pinion?

 Roger is quite a unique experience and feels like an airborne Boulder Dash meets Sonic.
-Yes, it's weird and something I would never have expected but it's also easy to pick up and play.
-Just learn the location of those jewels: that might take some practice and will be a little disorientating at first, but stick with it and I guarantee you won't be able to put down the joystick.
-Hopping from bubble to bubble is stupid but frantic fun.
+It's weird and something I would never have expected to enjoy.
+It's easy to pick up and play and I guarantee you won't be able to put down your joystick.
+Hopping from bubble to bubble is stupidly frantic and I loved every second of it.

 Roger's gameplay is legendary.
-Extremely addictive with an extreme adrenalin rush!!
+Enormously addictive with an extreme adrenalin rush!!
 Play this.

-Roger can be found lurking on Demozoo and Pouet for floppy disk and hard drive installation.
+Roger can be found on Demozoo and Pouet for floppy disk and hard drive installation.

-Tobé excellent archive is fully detailed on Demozoo, although he did stray a little ;-)
+Tobé's archive is detailed on Demozoo, although he did stray a little ;-)

 Saturday, June 17, 2017